rockleon/site-visits/README.md

 - Angular: ngOnInit()

 ### Debug Mode
-You can use this package in debug mode by passing the second parameter as 'true' while developing and testing your site.
+You can use this package in debug mode by passing the second argument as 'true' while developing and testing your site.
 In debug mode, your website's actual visit count won't get updated.
 Instead you will recieve messages in console informing whether the package is working fine; or stating the errors, if any.
 If you are running the website locally, then the package will by default run in debug mode.